abc202313746/abc202313746.github.io/content/project/stack/index.md

 external_link: ''
 ---
 <div class="justify-text">
-For the Data Structures course, I implemented a **stack data structure** and used it to create a calculator that can handle arithmetic expressions.
+For the Data Structures course at Jeonbuk National University, SookYoung In (인숙영) implemented a **stack data structure** and used it to create a calculator that can handle arithmetic expressions.
 The project consisted of two main components:

 ## Stack Implementation
 1. **Array-based Stack**: Implemented a stack using a dynamic array that can grow and shrink as needed.